mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - no limit to # of partitions
     - searching data can involve partition key - allows you to narrow down vol of data to be reviewed and can reduce I/O to locate data

+# Explore Non-Relational DB Storage

 ## Cosmos DB Fundamentals
 ![Cosmos DB](./pictures/DP-900/azure-cosmos-db-overview.png)
 - relational database restrictions can be a PITA - so can use NoSQL db for more flexibility and store a variety of info
-    - store documents, graphs, key-values, and column family
+- Best for semi-structued data stored as: documents, graphs, key-values, and column family
-- CosmosDB is the HA, globally scalable NoSQL DBMS
+- CosmosDB is the fully managed, HA (99.999% avail), globally scalable (serverless capabilities, no need to configure server) NoSQL DBMS

 ### Basics of Cosmos DB
 - supports multiple APIs that allow devs to use semantics of many kinds of data store to work with it
     - internal data structure is abstracted allowing for simpler & more familiar store/query APIs
 - uses indexes & partitioning to provide fast r/w perf and can scale to massive volumes
 - *enable multi-region writes* so that you can globally distr your data and users can each work with data in their local replica
+    - to enable globally distr users their own local replica of cosmost
-    - need to adding regions to your choice so CosmosDB
+    - need to adding regions to your choice so CosmosDB with a click
 - By default - Cosmos DB
     - allocates space in a container for your partitions that can be max 10 GB each
     - indexes are created & maintained automatically
     - foundational service that is regularly used by MSFT and mission critical

 - **Use-cases**: [highly scalable global NoSQL DBMS](https://learn.microsoft.com/en-us/azure/cosmos-db/use-cases)
+    - let your structure evolve over time
     - IOT & Telematics: systems usually dump data at regular intervals => Cosmos DB can handle big volume writes
         -  Data can be then fed to downstream analytics (ML, Azure HDInsight & PowerBI)
         - can process data in RT using Azure Functions as it arrives